The Bankrate promise

 Consider using Bankrate’s credit card payment calculator to plug in your balance and interest rate and see how much you can save with a 0 percent intro APR card.

 While interest savings could be your goal, going from a higher rate to a 0 percent intro APR can also lower your required credit card payment each month.

-But remember, your credit card’s APR will pick up at the regular rate once your intro APR period ends.
+But remember, your credit card’s APR will pick up at your card’s regular rate after your intro APR period ends.
 In other words, your lower monthly payment may not last long.

 Pay down debt faster